<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=280235315724709&amp;ev=PageView&amp;noscript=1">

 *Source: Gallup's State of the Global Workplace 2024

 Empowering employees to use their judgment fosters ownership, leading to innovation, efficient problem-solving, and greater agility, while increased engagement improves retention and creates a pipeline of future leaders.
-Join us Monday, September 23, 2024 for the Empowering Direct Reports: A Leaders' Guide to Unlocking Team Potential Webinar to learn essential insights into what empowerment means for different DiSC® styles, and actionable strategies for managers that will make their direct reports feel more empowered and effective:
+Watch the Empowering Direct Reports: A Leaders' Guide to Unlocking Team Potential Webinar recording to learn essential insights into what empowerment means for different DiSC® styles, and actionable strategies for managers that will make their direct reports feel more empowered and effective:

 Share: